brachtlab/Regional_heterozygosity/README.md

 # Regional_heterozygosity
 Repository of custom python scripts used in "Regional sequence expansion or collapse in heterozygous genome assemblies", Asalone et al. 2020.

+blast_analysis.py can create a file with a new percent identity cut off from a previous BLAST output.
+Can also be used to determine the percent missing from query fasta based on matches:
+./blast_analysis.py <query fasta> <blast_to_reference_outfmt6.txt> <percent identity to consider, as integer (like '98' for 98 %)>

 extract_regions.py extracts defined regions (regions_to_extract_file.txt) from assembly of interest:
 ./extract_regions.py <genome.fasta> <regions_to_extract_file.txt>